ElijahHCO/Portfolio/README.md

 I used @media to rearrange some of my home page to fit a better look for mobile/tablet/desktop views.
 I implemented some JS/Jquery to make the nav bar functional and to make the contacxt form submit to the users email.

 My style choices were made with meeting requirements in mind.
-I plan to refine and redefine the page in the future.
+I plan to refine the page in the future.

 I also realized my photos are a bit large and i plan to compress them.
 This will hopefully help the sites functionality.

+I added social buttons to every page.